marina-sam14/BridgeCrossing/README.md

 # BridgeCrossing

-A university project about A Star algorithm inspired by the Bridge Riddle
+A university project about Bridge Riddle using A Star algorithm.